 - Update your CMS and plugins where applicable.
 By making sure all your CMS and website plugins are up to date, you can ensure that your website is protected against the latest online threats.

 - Scan your website regularly.
 There are many web security tools that you can use to test and evaluate your site for known vulnerabilities and common attacks.

 - Create back-ups.
 Back-ups can help you protect information and rebuild your website in the event of a hack.

 - Use secure logins and passwords.
 The more secure your logins and passwords, the more difficult it will be for hackers to steal them.
 Consider using a password manager to generate a unique password for each of your online accounts, including your website.
 Remember though, your passwords are only as secure as your password manager’s master password – you will still need to make sure you can create and remember at least one very strong password for this approach to work effectively.

 - Secure your computer systems.
 Make sure that your computer doesn’t have spyware and other malicious software that can steal your information (such as your passwords) that would allow hackers to access your website.

 In today’s world, good website security isn’t a want – it’s a need.

 Without it, you’re leaving your business vulnerable to cyberattacks that not only harm your business and users but your company’s SEO as well.

-If you’re not sure how to protect your website and improve your SEO, then consult with a Brisbane SEO specialist who can provide the information and solutions you need.
+If you’re not sure how to protect your website against a negative SEO attack and improve your SEO, then consult with an SEO specialist who can provide the information and solutions you need.
 You should also consider getting managed IT services from our team here at Connected Platforms.
-With managed IT services in place, we can tailor your system’s infrastructure to be as secure as possible.
+With managed I.T. services in place, we can tailor your system’s infrastructure to be as secure as possible.

-You’ve spent time and money on your website to get it in the best position to get customers and results.
+You’ve spent time and money on your website to get it in the best position to reach customers and achieve results.
 The worst thing you can do is to leave it open to attacks that could undo all the work and investment you put it into it.